libertyernie/vgmstream/ExportLoopVB/README.txt

 ----------------------------------------

-This program is a frontend to exportloop.exe, a C application that uses vgmstream to convert compatible video game music formats into WAV files.
+Export Loop VB is a frontend to exportloop.exe, a C application that uses vgmstream to convert compatible video game music formats into WAV files.
 Supported formats include BRSTM, HPS, Ogg Vorbis, and many others.